ECE444-2023Fall/project-1-web-application-design-group27-rubberducks/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+This project is built on top of https://github.com/Midas0615/React-Flask-E-commerce/tree/master

 The objective of this project is to create a user-friendly webapp as a centralized information center for events around the school.
 The webapp will serve as a platform for students and faculty to discover and register for events, and for event hosts to manage events, registrants, and obtain analytics relating to the performance of their events.